LUKE-HAG/LHW-Schmalz-Scale/README.md

 The Circuit Diagram of the Raspberry Pi is depicted in the attached image.
 The wires going to the top of the diagram connect to the TX pin, VCC pin, and GND pin of the scale RS232 connection.

+The Rapsberry Pi Pico W was not able to process the code with the buttons (start/stop and continue) implemented.
+The code 'Raspberry Pi no buttons' was therefore adapted to this change.
+This code was tested in an industrial environment with success.
+The two versions of the code are not reflective of the same process.
+The code with no button integration has been optimized to work as is required.

 The following is a description of the process which the code attempts to implement.

 LED States: